2021 All-State Music Festival Information

 - The excerpts in the order they are provided that are available online or from the IHSMA office

 - English Horn parts for the orchestra music will be provided in each oboe folder.
-Oboe players interested in auditioning for the English Horn part should prepare an audition mp3 recording and email it to email@example.com by Friday, November 6, 2020.
-Finalists will be posted online by Monday, November 16, 2020 and will audition for selection as part of the regular chair placement proceedings in Ames, Thursday, November 18, 2021.
+Oboe players interested in auditioning for the English Horn part should prepare an audition mp3 recording and email it to email@example.com by Friday, November 5, 2021.
+Finalists will be posted online by Monday, November 8, 2021 and will audition for selection as part of the regular chair placement proceedings in Ames, Thursday, November 18, 2021.
 Students selected to play English Horn will still be considered to play the first oboe part in passages without English Horn parts.

 - All accepted All-State Orchestra clarinets, bassoons, and tenor trombones will receive all parts to audition on for the festival.
 All players will have the chance to audition for 1st chair.
 Trumpets will receive either 1st oand 2nd trumpet parts or 3rd and 4th trumpet parts.
-Horns, bass trombones,and tubas will still receive their assigned parts.
+Horns, bass trombones, and tubas will still receive their assigned parts.

 Directors – Be certain your students have the music for the festival adequately prepared for the chair placement auditions in Ames.
 Failure to perform the selections at All-State level will result in dismissal from the group.

 - The maximum number of entries for one school is 28 students – 7 singers allowed per voice part.
 A student may appear in one (1) entry only.
 Music need not be memorized for auditions.

 - The number to be selected on each vocal part at each audition site will be based on a percent of the total number auditioned from the entire state.
 It is anticipated that a total of 600 voices will be selected – 150 on each choral (SATB) part.
-(Please note that Covid-19 Pandemic restrictions may require us to alter ensemble size.
-Directors will be notified of any changes as they occur.
-Any changes in size will be announced prior to audition.)
 It is expected that students audition on a voice part that is appropriate for their vocal range.
 Vocal health of the student should be a primary concern.
 Auditors will be instructed to select only qualified singers regardless of quotas.
-Quotas will be determined after all audition videos have been uploaded
+Quotas will be figured after the initial auditions are completed at all 6 audition sites.

-- Students auditioning will be identified to the auditor by ONLY: performance order, name of singer, and voice part.
+- Auditioning ensembles will be identified to the auditor by ONLY: performance time, name of singer, and voice part.
 Be certain your students know their performance time!
 The school name will not appear on the audition card, and should not be displayed on the music folder, music being performed, or any article of clothing.
 Performers may not display the school name, mascot or emblem in any manner.

-- Singers may NOT wear school concert attire for auditions (this includes robes, tuxedos, and formal gowns).
+- Choral groups or individuals auditioning may NOT wear school concert attire for auditions (this includes robes, tuxedos, and formal gowns).

 - All vocal auditions are a cappella.

 - Each entry will be instructed to sing portions of the chosen All-State selections.
 A maximum of 7 minutes will be allotted for each audition.
 Students will be judged on the following factors: Intonation, Rhythm, Tone Quality, and Musicianship.
-10 points will be awarded in each of the four categories, with the total score used to determine accepted students.
+10 points will be awarded in each of the four categories, with the total score used to determine accepted and recalled students.
 The intonation score is used as a tie breaker when needed.